Low Carb Orange and Almond Cake

 Using Sweetener in this Recipe

 Due to the fact that I am trying to reduce my sugar intake and wean off sweet foods, I don’t use a lot of sweetener in my recipes.
 Should you be concerned about how sweet this cake will be, please taste the batter first before you make any adjustments.
-Remember also that this recipe uses a Stevia and Erythritol blend.
-Stevia and Erythritol blends (as well as Monk Fruit/ Erythritol blends) are sweeter than pure Erythritol or Xylitol on their own, so less is used in the recipe.
+Remember also that this recipe uses a monkfruit and erythritol blend.
+Sweeteners blended with erythritol are more like a regular sugar when you use it, as is Erythriol on it’s own.
+Some stevia and monkfruit powders are also really quite concentrated in sweetness, so make sure you select the right sweetener for the recipe.

 Serve this cake, topped with some fresh plain Greek yogurt, whipped cream or mascarpone, and it tastes divine.
 Frost it with some Low Carb Cream Cheese Frosting as an alternative to the syrup.